What is the DS-260?

 - Be prepared to bring the originals to your green card interview at the U.S. consulate.

 Boundless prints out your completed green card application package, assembles it precisely how the government prefers, and mails it to your doorstep.
-We even provide the envelope and cover the shipping fee.
 Learn more about our services, or check your eligibility today.

 Once you’ve sent your supporting documents, it generally takes 1-2 months before your visa interview is scheduled.
 You’ll receive a notice from either the NVC or your local U.S. consulate informing you of your interview time and date.